Part 2. Configure the Network Hardware

 Although the Fibrolan switch has not been qualified in the NVIDIA lab, OAI labs incorporate the following configuration and switch for interoperability.

-In this setup, the Qulsar GrandMaster is connected to port 4, the Aerial cuBB to port 17, and the Foxconn O-RU to port 16 (C/U plane) and port 15 (S/M plane).
+In our setup the Qulsar GrandMaster is connected to port 4, the Aerial SDK to port 17, and the Foxconn O-RU to port 16 (C/U plane) and port 15 (S/M plane).
 You can ignore all other ports in the figures[A][B] below.

 VLAN Setup

-The following assumes that the VLAN tag is 2 for both the control plane and the user plane of the O-RAN CU plane.
-VLAN tag 80 is used for everything else.
+The following assumes that the VLAN tag for both the control plane and the user plane of the O-RAN CU plane is 2.
+VLAN 80 is used for everything else.

-Open the configuration page of the Fibrolan switch, then go to Configuration > VLANs.
-Port 4 (the Qulsar GrandMaster) needs to be set to “Access” mode, with the port VLAN set to 80.
+Open the configuration page of the Fibrolan switch, go to configuration -> VLANs.
+Port 4 (the Qulsar GrandMaster) needs to be configured in Access mode using and setting the port VLAN to 80.

 Use the same configuration for port 15 (RU S/M plane).